 Sonographer Education Requirements and Career Information

 Sonographers use special medical equipment to transmit sound waves into the body to make medical diagnostic images that are used by doctors to diagnose possible problems.
 Potential sonographers may earn a 2- or 4-year degree.
+Certification in the field is not always mandatory, but many employers prefer to hire certified sonographers.

 A medical sonographer may enter the field through on-the-job training in a sonography practice that has been accredited by AIUM (American Institution of Ultrasound in Medicine, www.aium.org).
 They may also train through a formal education program or a mixture of both formal and on-the-job training.
 Increasingly, employers are looking to hire registered sonographers who have trained through a formal education program, according to the U.S. Bureau of Labor Statistics (BLS).
 Programs are available at community colleges and vocational schools, as well as through the military.
-High school preparation for this profession should include coursework in science, math and health
+High school preparation for this profession should include coursework in science, math and health.

 Formal education programs award either an associate's or bachelor's degree.
 The most common are the 2-year programs.
 Coursework for sonographers includes human anatomy, medical terminology, patient care, physics and instrumentation.
-According to the BLS, there were over 150 accredited sonographer training programs in 2008.

 Licensure by the state is not a requirement for medical sonographers.
 Credentials are available from the American Registry for Diagnostic Medical Sonography (ARDMS).
 To earn registration, an examination must be passed.
 Those who pass the test may call themselves a Registered Diagnostic Medical Sonographer (RDMS).